 Increasing complexity of the customer journey, a broader marketing landscape, and the need to justify marketing spend and ROI are driving more and more marketers to demand better attribution of their marketing activities.

-Much of the discussion centres around why attribution matters and the selection of a particular attribution model.
+Much of the discussion centres around why marketing attribution matters and the selection of a particular attribution model.
 Both of which are important.
 However, for us, a more pressing issue is the flaws in these existing models.
 And, just as importantly, the poor quality of data that is being fed into them which is hampering their accuracy and effectiveness.

 Existing flawed attribution models are part of the problem